Naan Sigappu Manithan (2014 film): Soundtrack

+Release

+Naan Sigappu Manithan was released on 11 April 2014, during the Puthandu weekend.
+Vendhar Movies distributed the film in Tamil Nadu.
+Post-release, seven minutes of the film were cut, with the edited version playing in theatres from 17 April.

 Critical reception

-The film opened to positive reviews from critics, many praising Vishal's performances, screenplay, fast-paced narration, while some criticized its second half, which was apparently vulgar to them.

-Baradwaj Rangan of The Hindu wrote, "The hero is a narcoleptic, and this aspect is not just a cool marketing gimmick.
+Baradwaj Rangan wrote for The Hindu, "The hero is a narcoleptic, and this aspect is not just a cool marketing gimmick.
 It has been integrated into the very fibre of the film...The first half is strong..the director, Thiru, displays a lot of control in scenes that could have erupted into melodrama....And then we enter the second half, and the film goes haywire...Still, given the general state of hero-oriented Tamil cinema, where a hollow kind of masculinity is endlessly celebrated, it’s nice to root for a hero who isn’t a slacker but a brilliant student, and who sits down with his pals for a cup of tea, rather than booze, and who gets rejected by a girl his mother sets him up with".
 Sify stated, "Thiru is able to make an engrossing actor driven entertainer without any super hero gimmicks.
 Naan Sigappu Manithan is an gripping entertainer which is not run-of-the-mill".

-Siddarth Srinivas of Cinemalead gave 3.5/5 and concluded, "Vishal sleeps, you wont!"
-The Times of India gave it 3/5 and wrote, "There is intelligence in this script...but Thiru slips quite a bit in the second half as he goes for one twist too many in explaining why Meera is attacked.
+M. Suganth of The Times of India gave it 3/5 and wrote, "There is intelligence in this script...but Thiru slips quite a bit in the second half as he goes for one twist too many in explaining why Meera is attacked.
 What we are left with is a feeling of mild discontent, as a promising premise is compromised for a generic revenge drama".
-Rediff gave 3/5 and stated, "Naan Sigappu Manithan is a riveting revenge drama with an honest narrative, excellent performances and many entertaining twists and turns".
-Anupama Subramanian of the Deccan Chronicle gave 3/5 and wrote, "Overall, a gripping entertainer with an unusual theme.".
-Indiaglitz gave 2.75/5 and concluded, "A fair entertainer that loses the steam through the second half.".
-Behindwoods gave it 2.75/5 stars and stated, "Despite minor moments where the script deviates from its USP, Naan Sigappu Manithan pulls through as a pretty tense drama that ticks the commercial requirements".
+S. Saraswathi of Rediff.com gave 3/5 and stated, "Naan Sigappu Manithan is a riveting revenge drama with an honest narrative, excellent performances and many entertaining twists and turns".
+Anupama Subramanian of Deccan Chronicle gave 3/5 and wrote, "Overall, a gripping entertainer with an unusual theme.".
 IANS gave 2.5/5 and wrote, "NSM stands testimonial to the fact that a simple story that has been milked dry over the years can still be narrated in myriad engaging ways.
 One such way is what we see in this film, which is not an exceptional thriller, but definitely has the potential to keep you hooked."
-Hindustan Times gave 2/5 and stated, "Despite a novel subject, Naan Sigappu Manithan fails to deliver".
-Bharath Vijaykumar of Moviecrow gave 2.75/5 and concluded, "NSM has a neat first half and a decent second half with disconnect between the two halves.".
+Gautaman Bhaskaran of Hindustan Times gave 2/5 and stated, "Despite a novel subject, Naan Sigappu Manithan fails to deliver".